 13. Allow Cookies

-Cookies are small pieces of data the browsers store to keep the login details and other account information in the browser.
+Cookies are small pieces of data that browsers store to keep login details and other account information in the browser.
 These are cookies that help you access the website if you have once logged in and saved the account details.

-The cookies will store the user identity information for a website on the browser.
-If the browser cannot access cookies, then Google Drive may not allow the video to play as it cannot recognize the user or browser.
+The cookies will store the user’s identity information for a website in the browser.
+If the browser cannot access cookies, then Google Drive may not allow the video to play, as it cannot recognize the user or browser.
 To do so;

 14. Video Under Processing